veloslab/docker-devpi/README.md

 Open a terminal in the root of your project directory and run the following command:

 ```
-docker-compose up --build -d
+docker-compose up -d
 ```

-- `--build`: Builds the Docker image from the `Dockerfile`.
 - `-d`: Runs the container in detached mode (in the background).

 On the first run, the entrypoint script will:
-1. Check that the `./data` directory is empty.
+1. Check that the `./data` directory is exists/is empty.
 2. Set the correct ownership on the `./data` directory.
 3. Initialize `devpi-server` and create the `root` user with the password you provided.